emcdona1/field_classification/README.md

 If there are any other parameters that you would like to change in the model, you'd have to directly change the code.

+## classify_images.py

+After training model(s), you can use this program to classify folders of images (e.g. for testing).
+It classifies images based on which folder they are in, i.e. you must have two folders of images (the output names the class based on the name of the folder), and can only be used to test one model at a time.
+The program outputs a CSV file containing the image names, classification, and confusion matrix values.

+## classify_images_by_vote.py

+Given a folder containing multiple models (e.g. from performing k-fold cross validation), this program takes in a folder of model files, generates predictions for each image from each model, and then takes a simple majority vote across all models in order to determine the classification.
+This program depends on functions from the classify_images.py program.

 ---

 ## Contributors and licensing